tlam7497/CapstoneProject/demo_project/README.md

 ## Instruction to run Notebooks
 ### DEMO NOTEBOOK:  models_with_lda.ipynb
       Step 1: Download 3 csv files : gr_metadata_sample.csv, am_metadata_sample.csv, am_gr_LDA_sample.csv
-      Step 2: Run models_with_lda.ipynb  ( It may take 59 secs to complete running this file)
+      Step 2: Run models_with_lda.ipynb  (It may take 59 secs to complete running this file)

 ### If you want to run the LDA model : lda_wmallet_tune.py
-NOTE : It take times to run this file, so only 30 text reivews were used.
+NOTE : It take times to run this file, so only 30 text reviews were used.
 ```
       Step 1 : Download reviews.tsv
       Step 2 : Run cleaning_text.ipynb which produces reviews_cleaned.tsv